 The sizing of all the pictures were originally in percentage, not pixels.
 That required a bit of research on W3Schools to fix.

 The css code validation only had a few small items to correct – mainly typos or missing punctuation (;).

+HTML Validation: Homepage